 To start, Gravity Forms has detailed online documentation that you can access 24/7.
 This includes a Getting Started guide that’s perfect for beginners, and a knowledge base where you can find answers to all your technical questions.

-There’s also a blog where you’ll find a range of how-to guides, such as how to automatically send form entries to Brevo, and how to protect your forms with a one time password.
+There’s also a blog where you’ll find a range of how-to guides, including a really great post on how to automatically send form entries to Brevo.

 Do you prefer one-on-one support?

 All the Gravity Forms licenses come with professional support.
-Even better, if you upgrade to the Elite plan then you’ll get priority support, so you should get answers more quickly.
+Even better, if you upgrade to the Elite plan then you’ll get priority support.
+From what we’ve heard, this means you get answers to your questions even more quickly, which can be a real lifesaver when you’re up against a deadline.

 Gravity Forms Review: Pricing and Plans